 The company's telephone devices department will be severely hit by the new job cut, so it will be interesting to see what the Satya Nadella to develop Windows 10 Mobile, and whether the future of MicroSoft phone devices will be affected.

-Let's remind that Stephen Elop, the former Nokia boss who worked for Microsoft after the acquisition of the Finnish company, has already been fired, along with other high-profile executives.
+Let us remind that the Stephen Elop, the former Nokia boss who worked for Microsoft after the acquisition of the Finnish company, has already been fired, along with other high-profile executives.

-The future of the company can not be imagined, except perhaps by the one who envisioned it, but as it seems so far, Redmond seems to invest more in its operating system that made it known.
+The future of the company can't be imagined, except perhaps by the one who envisioned it, but from the looks of it so far, Redmond seems to be investing more in functional her system that made her famous.